RandRothstein/Disaster-message-detector/README.md

-# ⚠️ Harmful Message Detector
+# ⚠️ Disaster Message Detector

 A simple natural language powered web app that detects whether a given message is disastrous or not using a fine-tuned Universal Sentence Encoder model.